Simon Skjodt Assembly Hall: Proposed replacement

 On June 22, 2007, Indiana University trustees approved the demolition of the Assembly Hall and the construction of a new basketball arena "when appropriate".
 Populous was hired to assess the benefits of renovating or replacing the Assembly Hall.
-The trustees decided against renovating the stadium for $115 million because construction of a new arena would cost $130 million.
+The trustees decided against renovating the arena for $115 million because construction of a new arena would cost $130 million.
 This idea was scrapped due to the university changing course and opting to renovate Assembly Hall.